abhijithanandan/MD-Documentation/Types-Of-Data-Files.md

 ATOM   1089  HB3 ASP B  30   14.164   9.634  18.625  1.00  0.00 H
 ```
 - It consist of following sections
-  - Title Section : General details about moleculs in the file
+  - Title Section : General details about molecules in the file
   -

 ### Title Section